Indonesian rupiah: First stage of the crisis – limited initial falls

-The Asian financial crisis of 1997 began in Thailand in May 1997, where the government found it harder to maintain the Thai baht peg at ฿25 to US$1.
+The 1997 Asian financial crisis began in Thailand in May 1997, where the government found it harder to maintain the Thai baht peg at ฿25 to US$1.
 By 2 July 1997, Thailand abandoned its defence of the baht, allowing it to float freely.
 Indonesia, which had massive foreign reserves and was seen as having a strong economy, responded on 11 July 1997, by widening its exchange rate band from 8 to 12%.
-Indonesia had taken similar actions in the years leading up to the crisis, in December 1995 from 2 to 3%, in response to the Mexican financial crisis, and in June and September 1996, from 3 to 5% and then 5 to 8%.
+Indonesia had taken similar actions in the years leading up to the crisis, in December 1995 from 2 to 3%, in response to the Mexican peso crisis, and in June and September 1996, from 3 to 5% and then 5 to 8%.
 These actions had been successful in the past in defending the rupiah, but on this occasion, a more serious crisis of confidence arose.

 The rupiah immediately fell 7%, with foreign money quickly leaving the country.
 The investor confidence in Indonesia was shaken, and due to previous deregulations, much of the Indonesian stock market was owned by foreign investors.
 Local confidence in the currency was also undermined as the population followed suit, selling rupiah for dollars.
 The spot rate soon fell below the selling rate (i.e. outside the 12% exchange rate band).
 BI attempted to intervene but eventually abandoned the managed float on 14 August 1997, leaving the rupiah to float freely.
 The rupiah–dollar rate was at Rp2,436 to one dollar on 11 July.
 It fell to Rp2,663 by 14 August and Rp2,955 by 15 August – a 122% fall.
 Government debt (Bank Indonesia Certificates or SBI) rose from 12% to 30%, and overnight call rates reached 81% (per annum).